 Not communicating the interview process at an early stage and over-complicating it

 Candidates judge a company by their interview process.
 No one can deny that it shapes their perception of the business.
 Candidates also go on holidays, attend other interviews, and hate checking their emails constantly waiting for an update.

-And do they really need to meet everybody?
+And do they need to meet everybody?
 We can’t just think internally.
-Yes it would be nice if they met the entire team and everyone they’ll come into contact with before they started but does it take several rounds of interviews to clarify you’re uncertainty about them?
+Yes, it would be nice if they met the entire team and everyone they’ll come into contact with before they started but does it take several rounds of interviews to clarify you’re uncertainty about them?
 What will they think if they’ve taken more time off to be asked the same questions they were 2 days ago?
-What happens when they get an offer from a different company that evening who subsequently want a decision tomorrow?
+What happens when they get an offer from a different company that evening that subsequently wants a decision tomorrow?

 Not selling it to them too

-You need to hire someone, they’ve come to the interview, they must want the job... not always the case!
+You need to hire someone, they’ve come to the interview, and they just want the job… not always the case!

 Tests are tough – not just for the candidate but also to create!
 I agree with tests, they add evidence to what a candidate says they know, and a good interview process should include a variety of formats.
 We have every right to test, we just need to do it well – and, so do they.

-I’ve known on occasions that candidates write-off a job opportunity without even hearing how they did because of a bad test.
-They’ve already closed the door mentally and the opportunity has been tarnished somewhat when I tell them that actually the test was wrong and they’re still in contention.
-Also, what impression does a poor test give of us as the hiring company?
+I’ve known on occasions that candidates write off a job opportunity without even hearing how they did because of a bad test.
+They’ve already closed the door mentally and the opportunity has been tarnished somewhat when I tell them that the test was wrong and they’re still in contention.
+Also, what impression does a poor test give us as the hiring company?